PacificBiosciences/FALCON/doc/falcon_manual.md

 The option `pa_concurrent_jobs` controls the number of concurrent jobs that can be submitted by `fc_run.py`.  `sge_option_da` and `sge_option_la` controls the job queue and the number of slots of the `daligner` jobs.
-The default number of thread used by `daligner` is 4.
-However, depending on the cluster configuration and the amount of memoery of the computational nodes, you might want to use more than 4 slots.
-The best to chose the right number is to consult your local HPC gurus and do some small experiments firest.
+The default number of threads used by `daligner` is 4.
+However, depending on the cluster configuration and the amount of memory of the computational nodes, you might want to use more than 4 slots.
+The best way to chose the right number is to consult your local HPC gurus and do some small experiments first.

-The total numebr of jobs that is run is determined how one "splits" the sequence database.
+The total number of jobs that is run is determined how one "splits" the sequence database.
 You should read Gene Myers's blog ( http://dazzlerblog.wordpress.com ) carefully to know how to tune the option `pa_DBsplit_option` and `pa_HPCdaligner_option`.
 Generally, for large genome, you should use `-s400`